bxparks/AceTimeClock/README.md

 platforms, the `time.h` header file does not exist.

-This library was part of the [AceTime](https://github.com/bxparks/AceTime) library, but extracted into a separate library to manage the complexity of both libraries.
-The AceTime library provides the mechanism for converting the epoch seconds from AceTimeClock into human-readable date and time in different time zones.
-AceTimeClock currently has a dependency on AceTime, but that may go away in the future.
+This library was part of the [AceTime](https://github.com/bxparks/AceTime) library, but extracted into a separate library in AceTime v1.8 to manage the complexity of both libraries.

 This library can be an alternative to the Arduino Time (https://github.com/PaulStoffregen/Time) library.